 For the full list of ingredients and amounts, please go to the recipe card below.

 - Gluten Free Oats – Use rolled oats, not quick oats.
-Be sure your oats are labeled gluten free!
+Be sure your oats are labeled gluten-free!
 I used Gluten Free Oats by Bob’s Red Mill.
-Be sure to look for the big GF label on the bag.
+Be sure to look for the big GF label on the bag because they make regular oats as well.

-- Gluten Free Flour Blend – Most brands of gluten free flour will work in this recipe, but don’t use any gluten free flour blend with bean flour.
+- Gluten Free Flour Blend – Any brand of gluten-free flour will work in this recipe, but don’t use any gluten-free flour blend with bean flour.
 You can use my DIY Gluten Free Flour Blend if you need a gum-free blend.

 - Brown Sugar – light or dark brown sugar both work well.

-- Butter – Use unsalted butter.
+- Butter – Unsalted butter is best in this recipe.
 Use vegan butter if you are dairy-free.

 - Vanilla Extract – I recommend using pure vanilla extract.